jewelsofthought/neshama/site/posts/qkab/cards.md

 Kabbalists called it the _Merkabah_, meaning "four-wheel chariot."

-Actually, _Merkaba_ is a compilation of Egyptian words.
-All the component syllables are Egyptian words. _Mer_ means "place of ascending", _Ka_ is “spirit-soul” and _Ba_ is “earth-self”.
+Actually, _Merkabah_ is a compilation of Egyptian words.
+All the component syllables are Egyptian words. _Mer_ means "place of ascending", _Ka_ is "spirit-soul" and _Ba_ is "earth-self".
 You can see there is a connection here.

 ## Multi-dimensionality of being